krpecd/compgen/README.md

       -h, --help                 Prints out usage options
-      -d, --dir <dirname>        Creates a [component name] directory with component files inside in specified location -i, --index                Includes a index.js file with component (only when using creating component in directory)
+      -d, --dir <dirname>        Creates a [component name] directory with component files inside in specified location -i, --index                Includes a index.js file with component (only when using creating component in directory) -s, --style                Creates a SCSS file and create import of the style in Component file

 ## Configuration